Chevy Equinox years to avoid — most common problems

 Because of the bad bushings, drivers have reported weird and excessive noises coming from the suspension, especially after going over road bumps.
 It was often a matter that set drivers back by around $500.

-Which Chevy Equinox years to avoid?
+Worst Chevy Equinox years to avoid

 First-generation Chevy Equinox (2005 and 2006 model years)

 As mentioned, the first generation of Chevy Equinox started production back in 2005, and the major issue reported was transmission failure.
-It was mostly due to 5-speed automatic transmission produced by Aisin, the AF33 model.
+It was mostly due to the 5-speed automatic transmission produced by Aisin, the AF33 model.

 Drivers and mechanics have reported problems with transmission fluid loss and issues that lead to a complete transmission rebuild.
 Of course, it’s one of the biggest problems you can live through with your car, so it’s better to opt-in for later model years than 2005.
 It’s also preferred to choose a model with a 6-speed Ford automatic transmission that still proved to be a bit more reliable.